flightmaster/android/README.md

 # FlightMaster

-If you just want to install a pre-build version, it is available in the Play Store:
+A pre-built version, as of July 2016, is available in the Play Store:

 https://play.google.com/store/apps/details?id=com.gpsaviator.android